Variable storage and scope

 Declaration example:

-If there are two or more visible variables with the same name and different scope, is used variable that is above in this list:
+If there are two or more visible variables or functions with the same name and different scope, QM uses the one that is the first in this list:

 See also: more types of storage, predefined variables